mikelmaetxe/odin-recipe/README.md

-# odin-recipe is a repository created with learning porpuose.
-The goail si to buil a recipe website using html.
+# odin-recipe is toy html.The goail si to build a recipe website using html.